 Before you book, I want to share some of my favorite destinations with you, and while some people have already been lusting after a specific landscape, maybe others are not quite decided yet – that’s where I come in!
 I’ll break it down by destination type and then give you a U.S. and international recommendation!
-ALL of the international ones are places I’ve been, and I would LOVE to send you my past itineraries because, tbh I’ve got the travel bug and I take at least one international trip a year!
+ALL of the international ones are places I’ve been, and I would LOVE to send you my past itineraries or help you plan your trip!

 Beach elopements are so classic, and since it’s very easy to associate the beach with relaxation and romance, I can see why they’re popular!
 Before and after the ceremony, you can literally just plop yourself on the beach, enjoy some coconut water and take in the sunrise or sunset together while the breeze blows through your hair.